djblackett/invoice-web-app/README.md

 ### GraphQL Schema

-GraphQL schema diagrams for [queries, mutations, and subscriptions](./diagrams/graphql-schema.md)
+GraphQL schema diagrams for [queries, mutations, and subscriptions](./docs/graphql-schema.md)

+## Timesheet

+For a detailed record of the time spent on this project, see the [project timesheet](./docs/timesheet.md).

 ## Future Trajectory